Andriana: Marriage

 Andriana were also subjected to certain restrictions.
-Marriage outside the caste was forbidden by law among the lowest three ranks of andriana.
+Marriage outside the caste was forbidden by law among the lowest three ranks of Andriana.
 A high-ranking woman who married a lower-ranking man would take on her husband's lower rank.
-Although the inverse situation would not cause a high-ranking man to lose status, he would be unable to transfer his rank or property to his children.
-For these reasons, intermarriage across andriana caste divisions was relatively infrequent.
+Although the inverse situation would not cause a high-ranking man to lose status, he could not transfer his rank or property to his children.
+For these reasons, intermarriage across Andriana caste divisions was relatively infrequent.

-The Andriana, the Hova and the Andevo strata were endogamous in the Merina society.
-According to the colonial era missionary William Ellis memoir in 1838, an Andriana in the Malagasy society was prohibited from marrying a Hova or an Andevo.
-The exception, stated Ellis, was the unmarried Queen who could marry anyone from any strata including the Hova, and her children were deemed to be royal.
-In contrast, Sandra Evers states that the social taboo on inter marriage was weaker between the Andriana and Hova, but strong against that between Andriana and Andevo.
+The Andriana, the Hova, and the Andevo strata were endogamous in the Merina society.
+According to the colonial era missionary William Ellis's memoir of 1838, an Andriana in the Malagasy society was prohibited from marrying a Hova or an Andevo.
+The exception, stated Ellis, was the unmarried Queen, who could marry anyone from any strata including the Hova, and her children were deemed to be royal.
+In contrast, Sandra Evers states that the social taboo on intermarriage was weaker between the Andriana and Hova, but remained strong between Andriana and Andevo.
 The social mores and restrictions on inter-marriage between social strata were historically present among other Malagasy ethnic groups.

 Contemporary society

 The Andriana, along with the other castes, played an important part in the independence of Madagascar.
-For instance, Joseph Ravoahangy-Andrianavalona, a Merina nationalist and deputy, was andriana of the Andriamasinavalona sub-caste.
+For instance, Joseph Ravoahangy-Andrianavalona, a Merina nationalist and deputy, was an Andriana of the Andriamasinavalona sub-caste.
 The secret nationalist organization V.V.S.
 (Vy Vato Sakelika) was composed of some Andriana of the intelligentsia.
 A 1968 study showed that 14% of the population of Imerina was Andriana.

-The andriana have been key players in Madagascan political and cultural life after independence as well.
-The andriana were deeply affected by the 1995 destruction of the royal palace, the Rova, in Antananarivo, and their approval and participation were periodically solicited throughout the reconstruction process.
+The Andriana have been key players in Madagascan political and cultural life after independence as well.
+The Andriana were deeply affected by the 1995 destruction of the royal palace, the Rova, in Antananarivo.
+Their approval and participation were periodically solicited throughout the reconstruction process.

-In 2011, the Council of Kings and Princes of Madagascar promoted the revival of a Christian andriana monarchy that would blend modernity and tradition.
+In 2011, the Council of Kings and Princes of Madagascar promoted the revival of a Christian Andriana monarchy that would blend modernity and tradition.

-In 2016, the London School of Economics enrolled their first Andriana, making them the first Malagasy royal to join the ranks of LSE's famous alumnus.
-It has been reported that they are directly descended from Queen Rabodozafimanjaka, who is the wife of King Andrianampoinimerina and daughter of King Andriantsimitoviaminandriana who ruled the Merina Kingdom.